Skip to content

 How much does executive protection cost per day?+

 For a single qualified EP agent, expect roughly $1,200–$2,500 per day for a standard US deployment, with basic tiers starting around $600 and two-agent details $3,000–$5,000.
 Elite, high-threat multi-agent details can exceed $10,000 a day.
-These are firm-published ranges, not fixed prices.
+On travel details, pass-through expenses (airfare, lodging, per diem, secure transport) can rival the labor line.
+These are 2026 estimates, not fixed quotes.

 How much does a 24/7 protection detail cost?+